Caroline (Kirsty MacColl song): Critical reception

-On its release, Andrew Hirst of the Huddersfield Daily Examiner wrote, "Not her finest moment, but it's still pretty good.
-Kirsty is the mistress of folk-blessed pop and has a voice to match her rich melodies."
-The Paisley Daily Express commented, "Another typically Kirsty MacColl single, jangly, upbeat, but ultimately a non-event."
+Upon its release as a single, Caitlin Moran of Melody Maker wrote, "As probably the only person in the world who is willing to stand up and say 'Kirsty MacColl is brilliant, Kite was a fantastic album, she's written some of the greatest songs to grace the top 20, and you can tell she's a really cool bird who likes a pint', it was an enormous relief to find that 'Caroline' was actually rather better than quite good."
+Andrew Hirst of the Huddersfield Daily Examiner felt it was "Not her finest moment, but it's still pretty good" and added, "Kirsty is the mistress of folk-blessed pop and has a voice to match her rich melodies."

+The Paisley Daily Express described it as "another typically Kirsty MacColl single, jangly, upbeat, but ultimately a non-event".
+Emma Forrest of NME wrote, "Something in me wants to like Kirsty.
+However, this just isn't good enough.
+All of a sudden, 'Fairytale of New York' is starting to feel more than a plane ride away."
 In the US, Larry Flick of Billboard stated, "Loosely intended as an Irish-cultured takeoff on Dolly Parton's "Jolene," MacColl swings back into action with tongue placed firmly in cheek.
 Track has a toe-tapping acoustic tone that frames her vocal to maximum effect."

 In a review of Galore, Roch Parisien of the Times Colonist considered the song "perhaps [McColl's] most potent, direct pop-rock construction yet".
 Joe Szczechowski of The News Journal felt it was a "bright, acoustic-based rocker" and Mike Boehm of the Los Angeles Times described it as "catchy".
 Patrick Davitt of The Leader-Post considered the song "excellent pop" with a "strong hint of the "California Sound"."
 In a retrospective review of the song, Stewart Mason of AllMusic commented: "A remarkable song both lyrically and musically, it's one of MacColl's biggest triumphs.
 A country-tinged pop song filled with ultra-jangly guitars and breathy harmonies, [it has] a chorus that Marshall Crenshaw would kill to have written."